VincentCusson/vincentcusson.github.io/_portfolio/tube.md

 * **_derivations** by [Ben Carey](https://bencarey.net/) (Australia)
 * **CTIP2** by [Sergio Kafejian](https://musicabrasilis.com/composers/sergio-kafejian) (Brazil)

 We are collaborating with each composer-programmer and have their permission to modify and perform the Max/MSP patches for this project.
-Vincent will contribute expertise in instrument design and audio programming to create the modules and the environment at the heart of the digital part of the live improvisation setup.
-From simple pitch detection categorization to more complex live musical learning, the three different improvisation environments offer autonomous capabilities in their own way.
-Two of which also include audio effects that are again modified either stochastically or via user or via agent input.
+From simple pitch detection categorization to more complex live musical learning, the different improvisation environments offer autonomous capabilities in their own way.
+Two of them include audio effects that are modified either via agent input or manually.
 We already started customizing CTIP2 and DYCI2 for our explorations by adding or refining UI features to allow a better communication between a musician and it’s digital counterpart.
 We want to play with these tools and explore their minute functions and details; amazing things can occur when testing the limits of such systems.

-The DYCI2 project is currently developed at IRCAM and aims to design “generative agents and tools for smart composition and human-machine co-improvisation.”
-We will be using a set of software built in Max/MSP based on this library.
-Different strategies are used to provide a meaningful improvisation context; “reactive listening and anticipatory behaviour regarding a temporal specification (or scenario)” (Nika 2017).
-With the existing interface, we have already performed simple musical ideas.
-An example can be seen in this video.

 Currently, the real-time performance controls over the agent are limited.
 In collaboration with IRCAM research team members, we will enable more intricate interaction with the machine.
 This implies a better control over multiple parameters and multimodal feedback related to the status and controls of the patch via visual indicators (screen or LED), to inform the instrumentist about the patch during an improvisation.